D. T. Sheffler

 B.A., Philosophy, Dickinson College

-Dr. Jonathan Price holds a dual fellowship as the John and Daria Barry Fellow of Pusey House and Pusey Fellow of St Cross College, Oxford, and is a Research Associate of the Programme for the Foundations of Law, in Oxford’s Faculty of Law.
+Dr. Jonathan Price holds a dual fellowship as the John and Daria Barry Fellow of Pusey House and Pusey Fellow of St Cross College, Oxford, and is a Research Associate of the Program for the Foundations of Law, in Oxford’s Faculty of Law.
 He is a visiting researcher at the Leiden Law School, where since 2009 he has been teaching philosophy and law topics.
 He has been teaching similar topics at Oxford since 2011.
 Before being elected a fellow of St. Cross College, Dr. Price held a junior research fellowship at the Aquinas Institute, Blackfriars, Oxford.
 He is a DPhil candidate (part-time), reading Law, at Oriel College.
 Dr. Price has taken degrees in the philosophy of religion at Leiden University and philosophy at Dickinson College (USA), with significant work on Classics and creative writing.
 Prior to that, he happily passed three years in the Great Books Program at the Templeton Honors College (USA).
 He is the founding editor of the peer-reviewed journal Politics & Poetics.

 tracy lee simmons